How to Adjust to Living With Elderly Parents

 Establishing Boundaries and Communication

-• The first draft – Whether it’s a school essay, a business report, or an emotional letter, consider approaching important conversations and goals by first working through ideas, thoughts, or emotions on your own.
-This allows you to express yourself without gatekeeping, work through various options, and consider the most effective way to approach a situation.
+• The first draft – Consider approaching important conversations and goals by first working through ideas, thoughts, or emotions on your own.
+This allows you to express yourself without holding back, work through various options, then determine the most effective way to approach a situation.

 • The setting – Driving in rush hour traffic, standing in a garage, and waiting in a hospital lobby are all poor settings for negotiations and important conversations.
-Consider holding a family meeting to discuss your grievances.
-Schedule a time to talk, and then sit together comfortably in a private and quiet environment.
-Additionally, consider turning cell phones off for the duration of the conversation and make sure no one has to head out for an appointment in less than an hour.
+Consider holding a family meeting to express your feelings with an older parent and achieve a mutually beneficial resolution in a neutral environment.
+Schedule a time to talk, and then sit together comfortably in a private and quiet setting.
+To create space, consider turning cell phones off for the duration of the conversation and make sure no one has to head out for an appointment in less than an hour.

-• The hidden language – If you find yourself furious at a habit or choice made by your new roommates, start by figuring out why the person is doing the thing that’s making you angry.
-Dave, for example, hates it when his father sits at the head of the table.
+• The hidden language – If you find yourself irked by a habit or choice made by your new roommate(s), start by figuring out why the person is doing the thing that’s making you angry.
+Dave, for example, can’t help but feel slighted when his father sits at the head of the table.
 He fumes, thinking it’s a passive-aggressive statement.
 In reality, on his dad’s part, it’s just a habit from taking that seat for years in his old house (plus, it places his chilly toes closer to a heating vent).
-By understanding your feelings and addressing them directly, you’re more likely to find a solution or an explanation that resolves those feelings.
+By understanding your feelings and addressing them directly, you’re more likely to find a solution or an explanation that resolves those feelings rather than basing your emotions on an assumption.

 Develop Support Networks

-For yourself, be sure to plan time with friends and find a shoulder to cry on when you need it.
-You might also consider seeking a professional ear to provide caregiver support to help you balance stress, strengthen coping skills, maintain boundaries, and prevent caregiver burnout.
+For yourself, be sure to plan time with friends and find a shoulder to cry on or an empathetic ear when you need it.
+You might also consider seeking a professional to provide caregiver support to help you balance stress, strengthen coping skills, maintain boundaries, and prevent caregiver burnout.

-If your parents are new to the neighborhood or have become a little too housebound in recent years, look into:
+Developing a robust support network for older parents is equally important but can be an even greater challenge.
+If your parents are new to the neighborhood or have become more housebound in recent years, look into:

 • A local senior living community or retirement community